 Although I find the flexibility of their CDs interesting, the rates are still somewhat underwhelming.
 Personally, I plan to avoid CDs completely for the forseeable future… unless I just run into a bundle of money that needs to be stashed somewhere.

 On the other hand, the Premier High Yield Savings Account at CIT Bank is one of the best savings accounts on the market.
-Boasting an impressive 1.35% APY on balances below $100,000, this savings account is hard to beat.
+Boasting an impressive 1.55% APY, this savings account is hard to beat.
 Offering the opportunity to keep your money separate yet accessible, this account is a great option for storing your emergency fund, travel fund, and other specialty savings goals.

 If you’ve made it this far, thanks so much for reading our CIT Bank review!
 Please leave your thoughts in the comments section below.